-We offer a free initial consultation, giving you the chance to talk us through what has happened and allowing us to give you an idea of whether we believe your claim has a reasonable chance of success.
+Our ambulance negligence claims solicitors offer a free initial consultation, giving you the chance to talk us through what has happened and allowing us to give you an idea of whether we believe your claim has a reasonable chance of success.
 We will then explain the claims process and give an indication of how much compensation you may be entitled to in your ambulance delay case.

 There is no upfront cost to start a claim with us as we offer conditional fee agreements (‘no win, no fee’) for ambulance and paramedic delay claims.
 This means you will only have to pay our legal fees if we secure compensation for you, so there is no financial risk in starting a claim.

 To start a compensation claim for ambulance delays or paramedic delays, call us today on 0333 123 9099.
-Alternatively, you can email us at firstname.lastname@example.org or use the contact form on the right to request a callback.
+Alternatively, you can email us at firstname.lastname@example.org or use our contact form to request a call back.

 Our expertise with paramedic delays claims & ambulance delay claims

-Our medical negligence solicitors have decades of experience handling ambulance and paramedic delay claims for people throughout England and Wales, so have the specialist knowledge and skills needed to secure the best available outcome, no matter how complex your claim or how strongly the defendant disputes liability.
+Our medical negligence solicitors have decades of experience handling ambulance and paramedic delay claims for people throughout England and Wales.
+They have the specialist knowledge and skills needed to secure the best available outcome, no matter how complex your claim or how strongly the defendant disputes liability.

-We are accredited by the Law Society for Personal Injury Law reflecting our expertise with all types of injury claims, including those involving clinical negligence by paramedics.
+We are accredited by the Law Society for Personal Injury Law, reflecting our expertise with all types of injury claims, including those involving clinical negligence by paramedics and ambulance negligence claims.